Syria merges Kurdish-led Syrian Democratic Forces into state institutions

 The agreement, if implemented, would bring that territory under the full control of the Syrian central government.

-Al Jazeera’s Resul Serdar, reporting from the Syrian capital Damascus, said that the deal is one of the most major developments since the fall of long-time President Bashar al-Assad at the hands of Syrian opposition forces led by al-Sharaa in December.
+Al Jazeera’s Resul Serdar, reporting from the Syrian capital Damascus, said that the deal is one of the most major developments since the fall of longtime President Bashar al-Assad at the hands of Syrian opposition forces led by al-Sharaa in December.

-“Whether [Syria] was going to remain as one territory or be partioned was always a sticking point,” said Serdar.
+“Whether [Syria] was going to remain as one territory or be partitioned was always a sticking point,” said Serdar.